lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 -Size on disk
 -tags used by the steam store such as “Single-Player” “multi-player” “Coopertave Play” “Full Controller Support”, etc -”detailed information” (such as community hub, activity, guides, friends who play)

+## How to Add Emulated Games Individually To Your Steam Library, Instead of The Whole Entire Emulators Themselves

+## How to Add Custom Art / Where do I find it

+## Known issues and To-Do List